jincyjos22/Credit-Card-Default-Prediction-Using-Machine-Learning/README.md

 Machine Learning based Credit Card Default Prediction

-# 1. Introduction
+# 1. 📌 Introduction

-Credit card default is one of the most common problems among banks and other financial institutions.
-This problem results in financial losses and raises credit risk.
-Prediction of the credit card default by its client depends on various factors such as customer payment history, the limit of his credit card, demographics information, and other aspects of his financial behavior.

-Standard approaches do not allow predicting such behavior accurately due to its complex nature.
-That is why there should be an efficient machine learning model which would analyze the historical data and provide valuable predictions.

-This prediction will allow organizations to identify potential defaulters in time and prevent their further problematic actions.
+Credit card default is a major problem for financial institutions, leading to financial losses and increased risk.

+This project uses machine learning techniques to predict whether a customer will default on their credit card payment based on financial and repayment history data.
+The goal is to help banks identify high-risk customers early and improve credit decision-making.

 # 2. Objective